 - Automated site deployments, configurations and operations.

 SD-WAN and MPLS

 SD-WAN's ability to route traffic across multiple links has led some enterprises to reevaluate their use of MPLS, the most popular WAN transmission technology.
 MPLS provides guaranteed network performance with quality of service (QoS) policies that govern throughput, delay and jitter.

 But MPLS is expensive, and it can take months for an MPLS connection to be provisioned and put into operation.
 Because internet broadband is less costly and easier to provision, organizations are combining multiple links to provide enough network bandwidth to transmit their applications and services.
 These links do not offer the QoS or throughput guarantees of MPLS, but they do give organizations additional maneuverability in how they design their WANs.

 Some enterprises opt to use both MPLS and broadband connectivity with their SD-WAN technology.
 This option enables IT teams to assign business-critical traffic to a more reliable MPLS link and other traffic to a less expensive broadband link.

 SD-WAN is a compelling early SDN use case.
 The overlay technology is also relatively easy to implement in pilot testing, making it attractive to decision-makers who might shy away from the rip-and-replace approach required to convert legacy network architectures to SDN.

 Smaller enterprises can capitalize on SD-WAN's ability to work with multiple WAN connection types.
-For example, instead of relying on more expensive MPLS lines, the organization could use cheaper internet or LTE connections.
+Instead of relying on more expensive MPLS lines, for example, the organization could use cheaper internet or LTE connections.
 Enterprises -- particularly smaller organizations -- can benefit from managed SD-WAN services, in which an external provider is responsible for implementing, managing and troubleshooting the service.